FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 Circulated, report of the A/Director, Social Development, dated 16th September,

-2016, setting out proposals for Tourism, Leisure and Urban Renewal Projects.--- 10
+2016, setting out proposals for Tourism, Leisure and Urban Renewal Projects.
+---
+10

 The A/Director, Social Development Directorate, in his report stated that Limerick